DC41 vs DC24, DC25, DC28 and DC33

 If you are considering purchasing a Dyson vacuum cleaner, why would you want to choose anything else but this power packed DC41 cleaning machine?

 Well, you might not need all these features in your vacuum.
-You could choose a different Dyson model and save some money since the Dyson DC41 Animal Ball is the highest priced model they offer in 2012.
+You could choose a different Dyson model and save some money if another model meets your needs.
+See how they stack up against each other in our Upright Dyson Vacuum Comparison video:

-We've put the DC41 against its older uprights too see how each model compares to the DC41.
+We’ve put the DC41 against Dyson’s older uprights too see how each model compares.

 The biggest difference between these two models is the DC41 comes equipped with a Mini Turbine Brush as a part of the on board tools.
 This brush is great for cleaning pet hair off of upholstery.
 The DC41 also has more suction power than the older DC25 model.